 Frequently Asked Questions About Winter In Germany

-A: Winter in Germany has mildly cold temperatures with temperatures dropping to zero degree Celsius in extreme conditions.
-It can be bone-chilling and breath-stealing
+A. Winter in Germany is quite chilly with temperatures dropping to zero degree Celsius in extreme conditions.
+It can be bone-chilling and breath-stealing.

-A: Winter in Germany can be extreme.
-Therefore, it is important to dress well.
+A. Winter in Germany can be extreme and so it is important to dress accordingly.
 Layering is the way to fight the biting cold.
-Wear warmers and when you are heading out make sure you wear a waterproof down jacket since it can rain any time.
-Mufflers, woolen gloves, and cap are a must.
+Wear warmers and when you are heading out, make sure you wear a waterproof jacket since it can rain any time.
+Mufflers, woolen gloves, and caps are a must.